 History of the National Democratic Party

 The NPD grew rapidly during the 1960's, gaining elected representatives in seven West German provincial parliaments.
 Initially it was held together by a common commitment to German unification and an end to occupation by foreign armies.
 The party lacked a radical ideology, however, and this was highlighted when it lost most of its support to established conservative politicians who adopted some of the NPD's goals during the 1970's.
 At the end of that decade, therefore, the then chairman, Martin Mussgnug, began a restructuring which combined the dropping of much of the early conservative political rhetoric with an emphasis on the ideological education of members.
 Thereafter the party began concentrating upon building a strong organizational infrastructure, rather than upon short-term electioneering.
 Consequently, after the partial reunification of Germany in 1990, the NPD was able to gain considerable strength in the eastern part of the country: the former German Democratic Republic.
-In fact, the party's largest regional organization is currently in Leipzig.
+In fact, today the NPD is strongest in the eastern parts of the country.